-- effective time management that can help you avoid time-crunches that might tempt you to cut corners;
+- effective time management to help you avoid time crunches that might tempt you to cut corners

-- note-taking skills that can help to ensure that you’ve accurately recorded source material and the sources from which you’ve borrowed;
+- note-taking skills to help you ensure that you’ve accurately recorded source material and cited the sources from which you’ve borrowed

-- the practice of academic integrity in student writing.
+- how to practice academic integrity in your writing assignments.